trek-view/basecamp/_posts/2022-08-12-open-letter-mapillary-update-api-docs.md

 For us, [and others](https://forum.mapillary.com/t/how-to-query-user-info-from-v4/5378), the lack of ability to get information for an authenticated user is problematic.
 [This did exist in v3](https://web.archive.org/web/20201106093440/https://www.mapillary.com/developer/api-documentation/).

-One advantage we have with Explorer is being able to ask the user for their username during the OAuth process (and keep our fingers crossed they enter it correctly -- because there is no way to validate it is correct, remember, no endpoint for user info!).
+One advantage I have is being able to ask the user (me) for their username during the OAuth process (and keep our fingers crossed they enter it correctly -- because there is no way to validate it is correct, remember, no endpoint for user info!).

 Using the username we tried to query the `getNewSequences` using the `username` variable.